 The college provides instructors with textbooks and related instructional materials at no charge.
-However, these materials are the property of the college and not individual instructors.
+These materials are the property of the college and therefore may not be sold.
 They are checked out to instructors through the Academic Affairs Office and must be returned at the end of a semester by adjunct faculty or at the termination of employment by full-time faculty.